Uwais4c/Multiple_Lang_Trans/README.md

 PHP library for talking to Google's Translate API.

-You can change or add Languages at Source and Target Languages here..
+You can change or add Languages here.

 ```